PaddlePaddle/book/word2vec/README.en.md

 </p>

-As illustrated in the figure above, Skip-gram model maps the word embedding of the given word onto $2n$ word embeddings ($2n$ represents $n$ words before and $n$ words after the given word), and then obtained the classification loss of all those $2n$ words by softmax.
+As illustrated in the figure above, Skip-gram model maps the word embedding of the given word onto $2n$ word embeddings (including $n$ words before and $n$ words after the given word), and then obtained the classification loss of all those $2n$ words by softmax.

 ## Data Preparation